Hello First Time Here? Featured Tile Search How to Order Tile Contact

 Ancient and World Dragons, including Kur, the World's oldest dragon

 A different dragon arrangement in this Vancouver, British Columbia kitchen.
 So many dragons!
 See them all in the Bestiary.

 William De Morgan carnations are classic.
 And happy.
-These De Morgan carnations are installed in a Brooklyn, New York, kitchen.
+These De Morgan carnations are installed in a Bronx, New York, kitchen.
 The homeowner wanted larger tiles but was limited by height, so we made an eight-inch tile based on De Morgan's design for smaller tiles.
 The blue color pops more than it shows in this interior lighting.
 You can see a daylight photo of one of these tiles, and the other colorways available.William De Morgan Carnation tiles

 Bird and Trellis is a bespoke tile made for an Arts & Crafts home in Seattle, Washington.
 The tiles have rose pink flowers and bright blue birds, in a blue and white kitchen.
 The blue of the birds bounces off the kitchen's blue walls.
 Morris's inspiration for bird and trellis was watching birds dart through the rose trellises that stood in the garden at Red House.
 I have Bird and Trellis in several colors.
 Bird and Trellis Border Tiles